NikolayKuts/Klaf_kt/README.md

 * Navigation to the app from Smart Text Seletion Menu
 * Ability to listen to the pronunciation of English words
 * Deck repeat alert by notifications
+* Ability to save data on remote storage
+* Animated UI
 * Creation of transcriptions
 * Automatic creation of a transcription template
 * _**Theme**_: dark and light